 The most disorienting collision between tradition and advancing medical technology occurs with cryonics, where it is literally the case that the medical care of the patient today depends on the medical technology that we anticipate will be feasible a century or more from now.10 If a cryopreserved patient can be resuscitated in the year 2100, then it makes sense to cryopreserve that patient today if contemporary medicine can no longer sustain them.

-Patients who would traditionally be declared "dead", the societal signal to abandon their care, are not considered "dead" by the new criteria.
+Patients who would traditionally be declared "dead" are not considered "dead" by the new criteria.
 Continuing their care creates confusion, cognitive dissonance, and sometimes hostility from those still using the traditional criteria.
 Ethically, however, it seems inappropriate to prevent a terminally ill patient from paying their own money to pursue their favored treatment option, 15 especially when there is a plausible chance of success.11